davidnewhall/indigo-broadlink/README.md

 purchased it for me and asked me to make a plugin.
 Support for the RM3 Mini was added by [Colorado Four Wheeler](https://github.com/colorado4wheeler).

-## Devices
+## Tested Devices

 - [RM Pro+](https://www.amazon.com/Broadlink-RM33-RM-Pro-Automation/dp/B078W1JVYK)
 - [RM3 Mini3](https://www.amazon.com/Broadlink-RM33-RM-Pro-Automation/dp/B078BCMZH6)

+Other IR devices may work.
+Let me know!

-## Future
+## Future Devices

 This plugin does not expose any of the RF capabilities of the RM devices.
 If you would like these features, help me figure it out.
-I don't have any devices to try.
+I don't have any RF equipment.

 Other Broadlink devices I'd like to include in future revisions:

 - [A1 Environment Sensors](http://www.ibroadlink.com/a1/)
 - [SP2/3 Smart Plugs](http://www.ibroadlink.com/sp3/)